cloudmesh-community/sp19-222-92/project-report/report.md

 the closeness of the data to its average which led into cluster variance which divides the data into clusters, each will have its own average.
-While there are many different machine learning algorithms K-Means worked best because it takes a unsupervised data set which was need to in this case.
+While there are many different machine learning algorithms K-Means worked best because it takes a unsupervised data set which was need in this case.
 While K-Means gives an optimal cluster model, spectral cluster is better.
 The K-means objective function is given in @eq:obj-func.